 '''

-Maude> vu-narrow [,10] in NARROWING-VENDING-MACHINE :

-< C1:Coin C2:Coin C3:Coin C4:Coin > =>! < M:Money a c > .

 Solution 1

 state: < a c >

 accumulated substitution:

 C1:Coin --> q

 C2:Coin --> q

 C3:Coin --> q

 C4:Coin --> $

 variant unifier:

 M:Money --> empty

 Solution 2

 state: < a c >

 accumulated substitution:

 C1:Coin --> q

 C2:Coin --> q

 C3:Coin --> $

 C4:Coin --> q

 variant unifier:

 M:Money --> empty

 Solution 3

 state: < a c >

 accumulated substitution:

 C1:Coin --> q

 C2:Coin --> $

 C3:Coin --> q

 C4:Coin --> q

 variant unifier:

 M:Money --> empty

-'''

-'''

 Solution 4

 state: < a c >

 accumulated substitution:

 C1:Coin --> $

 C2:Coin --> q

 C3:Coin --> q

 C4:Coin --> q

 variant unifier:

 M:Money --> empty

+'''

 Another point of interest is the occurrence of variables of the form #n:Sort or %n:Sort, which are called fresh and are described in Chapter 13.
 Unification modulo axioms usually introduces fresh variables; furthermore, narrowing introduces many fresh variables because the rule applied at each narrowing step is appropriately renamed so that no variable is shared by it and the current term.
 Indeed, the standard solution used in logic and functional-logic programming language implementations is to use a counter along each narrowing derivation to ensure that fresh variables have never been used previously in that narrowing derivation.
-This method is called standardized apart [6] and it is summarized by saying that a new version of a rule, equation or axiom is always generated before being used for unification or narrowing by renaming variables according to the counter, which is incremented afterwards.
+This method is called standardized apart [5] and it is summarized by saying that a new version of a rule, equation or axiom is always generated before being used for unification or narrowing by renaming variables according to the counter, which is incremented afterwards.
 This method makes the result of a computation independent of the choice of variable names.

-15.6.1 Variant Unification Options
+15.6.1 Variant unification options

 Sections 13.4 and 14.9 provide a command for computing minimal sets of, respectively, unifiers modulo axioms or modulo a convergent equational theory.
-Narrowing with rules modulo an equational theory has been recently extended to use a minimal set of unifiers.
+Narrowing with rules modulo an equational theory has also been extended to use a minimal set of unifiers.
 The filter flag indicates that filtering is activated but it can be done either during equational unification (the delay flag is not included) or after all equational unifiers have been computed (the delay flag is included); the latter being the method used in the filtered variant unify command of Section 14.9.